-Aside from the display, the 64 pads, each with solid response and a full array of RGB lights offer an easy and visual representation of the various samples and sequences in real time.
+Aside from the display, the 64 pads, each with a solid response and a full array of RGB lights offer an easy and visual representation of the various samples and sequences in real-time.

 In another two-sides-to-every-coin issue, the Push 2 is designed exclusively for Ableton Live and does demonstrates severe bias in that regard making it less than ideal to use with other DAWs.

 5. Maschine Mikro Mk2 Review

 Best Amateur Midi Pad Controller

 Native Instruments has developed a fairly solid reputation in the MIDI music production market and for good reason.
 The brand consistently manufactures a high-quality product with excellent features and responsiveness.

 However, Native Instruments also often suffer from a similar issue as the Push 2–they really like to push their own proprietary software onto their users.
 Case in point, the Maschine Mikro Mk2 provides you with pretty much everything you need to start making music right out of the box.

 With 8 GB of included software–that you do have to download from the site and upload into the MIDI pad controller–you do not need too terribly many plugins to start making music.
 However, the Maschine also requires you to integrate it with your DAW via a VST that does not always work as intended.[Red] Aside from the fact that setup is both time-consuming and often fraught with glitches, if not outright crashes that force you to start the process over, there are no knobs or sliders.